hugohabicht01/dotfiles/README.md

 * A powerline patched font

 ## Installation
+1. Select the branch, "master" is optimized for laptops and "Desktop" is optimized for Desktopscreens
-1. Just copy my config files into the .config  directory and reload i3
+2. Just copy my config files into the .config  directory and reload i3
-2. Run `:PlugInstall` in nvim
+3. Run `:PlugInstall` in nvim

 ## Contact
 * Email: hugohabicht01@gmx.net